-Practice for Lion Dance begins the weekend after Labor day and runs until Lunar New Year.
+Practice for Lion Dance begins the weekend after Labor Day and runs until Lunar New Year.
 It is open to anyone that wishes to learn.
-All ages and skill levels are welcomed to join.
-We meet as a group to go over drumming, instruments, and lion dance basics.
-Kung Fu Master Peter Louie and Harry Leong teach us the basics of drumming and the drum beats of the dance.
-We also cover the movements of the lion, such as stalking, walking, as well as performance routines.
+All ages and skill levels are welcome to join.
+We meet to discuss drumming, instruments, and lion dance basics.
+Harry Leong and Kung Fu Master Peter Louie teach us the basics of drumming and the drum beats of the dance.
+We also cover the movements of the lion, such as stalking and walking, as well as performance routines.

 Email email@example.com for details.